Ancient Environments: Investigations into Archaeological Flora and Fauna

 Plant identifications are supported by a comparative collection of over 250 species of seeds, nuts, wood and fibers.
 A key asset of the collection is that it contains both dried and charred versions of plant materials, thus allowing a researcher to compare modern and archaeological specimens in similar states of preservation for more accurate identification.

 Zooarchaeology is the subdiscipline that examines the relationships between ancient humans and the animals in their surroundings.
 This includes studies on paleoenvironmental reconstruction, ancient hunting and collecting of wild species, and breeding and rearing of domestic animals.
 Various techniques are utilized, but most research is based on studies of invertebrate and vertebrate remains uncovered through excavations of archaeological sites.
-Modern comparative collections are essential to assure reliable identification of archaeological faunal material.
+Modern comparative collectionsare essential to assure reliable identification of archaeological faunal material.
 In the Division of Archaeology, Dr. Sandra Olsen conducts her own research projects and helps advise students in their Zooarchaeology projects, including MA theses and PhD dissertations.
 Given the vast archaeological collections from the American Plains in the Division’s holdings, there are many opportunities for student research projects relating to Zooarchaeology.

 Olsen’s current investigations relating to the environment and human-animal interactions follow two primary lines of research.
 The first focuses on the horse-human relationship through time.
 An important part of this research is concerned with how hunter-gatherers on the Eurasian steppe adopted horse pastoralism and how that altered their use of wild fauna, led to a more sedentary life in the case of the Botai culture of Kazakhstan, and increased their populations.
 Studies of the horse-dominated faunal remains from the Botai sites of Krasnyi Yar and Vasilkovka continue to elucidate the initial roles of horses in the Copper Age of north Kazakhstan, circa 3500 BCE.
+To read more about this research, see The Early Horse Herders of Botai

 A second field of Olsen’s research examines how ancient people in the Arabian Peninsula hunted wild species and adopted domestic animals, including dogs, sheep, goats, cattle, horses and camels.
 Of particular interest is how petroglyphs (rock art) can shed light on the range of wild species present during different climatic regimes and how they were exploited.
 Depictions of domestic animals also elucidate trade and migration, the timing of introduction of the different species, and which breeds were present.
+To read more about this research, see Arabian Rock Art Heritage Project.